Anou-shka/SC4002_NLP/README.md

 - Please use python 3.10 or 3.11 for testing

+## 2(a), 2(b) "Part-2a&b.ipynb"

+- 1. Please download `glove.6B.100d.txt` from the website: [stanford glove](https://nlp.stanford.edu/projects/glove/)

+- 2. copy your directory to `GLOVE_PATH` in the front (first cell) of the jupytor notebook

+- 3. Please Download the necessary libraries.

+- 4. Run all the cells.

 ## 3(a),3(b) "Part-3a.ipynb" and "Part-3b.ipynb"

 - 1. Please download `glove.6B.100d.txt` from the website: [stanford glove](https://nlp.stanford.edu/projects/glove/)